 To find out a good rough idea of the current prices for things in Iceland we recommend checking out a site called Numbeo.
 Here you can check for prices of basic goods (bananas, a pair of Levi jeans, gasoline, restaurant meals, wine) by country or check on prices of goods for a particular city (see here for Reykjavík).

-NOTE: The prices in this post were last updated on July 2018 and are rough estimations to give you an idea.
-For the USD currency conversion, the conversion rates at time of writing are 1 ISK = 0.093 USD (or 1 USD = 93 ISK) but I have used 1 ISK = 0.10 USD (or 1 USD = 100 ISK) for simplicity.
+NOTE: The prices in this post were last updated on February 2019 and are rough estimations to give you an idea.
+ISK currency rates have taken a huge dip since this post was originally written in July 2018.
+For the USD currency conversion, the conversion rates at time of writing are 1 ISK = 0.008 USD (or 1 USD = 120 ISK).

 Why is Iceland so Expensive?